HusnainRaza313/Random-Quote-Generator/README.md

-﻿# 💬 Random Quote Generator
+# 💬 Random Quote Generator

 A modern and responsive **Random Quote Generator** built using **HTML, CSS, and JavaScript**.
-The application displays a random inspirational quote every time the page loads or when the user clicks the **New Quote** button.
+It displays a random inspirational quote on page load and every time the user clicks the **New Quote** button.

 This project was developed as **Task 2** for the **CodeAlpha Web Development Internship**.